The State of Data Privacy Protection

 Possible compromises include allowing private suits only over a certain threshold of alleged violations or empanelling an independent regulatory board charged only with applying the Act’s provisions.

-MatrixPoint is monitoring the negotiations and how they will impact ultimate passage/enactment of the bill.
+MatrixPoint is monitoring the negotiations and how they will impact the ultimate passage/enactment of the bill.

 CCPA vs WPA